 I know I’ve said these things before, but I often find myself unheard and misunderstood.
 I am not going to pretend it doesn’t get frustrating at times, especially because I’m not questioning or judging everyone else’s chosen career path to deem it worthy of acceptance.
 Yet I know you don’t mean to be condescending and skeptical… you are concerned for me and I think that’s noble.
 When I focus on that, I feel connected to you.
 If I thought you were just being a toxic troll, I wouldn’t bother explaining this to you.

-Let’s explore what essential skills it takes to run a successful business and how it plays out in my journey as a full-time blogger and content creator.
+Let’s explore what essential skills it takes to run a successful business and how it plays out in my journey as a full-time blogger, storyteller, and content creator.
 It’s not an exhaustive list and I’m not listing them in a priority order, because I’m writing as I think about them.

 Business Skill #1 ~ Bloggers Do Accounting